 Few people enjoy thinking about worst-case scenarios.
 However, if you wait until you’re sick or injured to seek coverage, most insurance companies will reject your application for disability benefits.
 If you’re supporting yourself paycheck-to-paycheck, you risk losing everything if an injury or chronic illness prevents you from working.
 So don’t skip out on disability coverage if at all possible.

 You should also do this with life insurance.
 Since these policies require a medical exam, starting young can really help you out.
+If the expensive monthly rates are stopping you from getting one, opt to get yourself cheap life insurance instead that is both affordable and provides the required coverage you need.
 Additionally, a whole life insurance policy builds cash value on a tax-deferred basis, meaning you save more of your money.

 3. Debt can cripple you, so skip the credit cards.